WebexCC-SA/LAB-1451/docs/Main-Lab/Deployment/dep_ceDeploy/dep_ceDeploy_cloud_deployExtensions.md

         An error may occur if this check box is not selected.
 Just make sure that it is checked if you receive an error while deploying.

-    <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.7</highlight_1> Press button Start Deployment.
+    <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.7</highlight_1> Press button ==Start Deployment==.

     <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.8</highlight_1> Ensure the ==Scheduler== has the ==Run Deployment Now== check box selected and click ==Next==.

     <highlight_1>{{config.cProps.dep.sectionIds.cD}}.6.9</highlight_1> The Message Console will now appear, you can follow along the deployment process.

-    !!!
-Success

     Its test time.
 The halfwake button should now appear on your home screen of your device.
     Pressing the button should place your endpoint into the halfwake state.

+    !!!
+Success

+        You now have a working Macro and Extension.
+Look at you go.